Chrissebah/SemesterProject-1/README.md

 ## Description:
 This is my first Semester Project.
 The task is to make a fully functional webpage out of the prototype made in Figma.
 The website needs to be responsive on different screen sizes, WCAG and SEO compatible.
+The site in itself was to be made for children with some areas for teachers.
+The coloring, layout and usability were large focuses for this project.

 ## Built With